basho/riak_kv/docs/tabular_buckets.md

 to and from a raw Riak Object format are performed by Riak TS.
 While a general translation could be performed, this would require traversing lists to access fields.
-Therefore table-specific mapping is preferred and provided by compiling such modules, generally termed DDL module within Riak TS.
+Therefore table-specific mapping is preferred and provided by compiling such modules, generally termed DDL module (compiled and beamed around the cluster for each table) within Riak TS.

-The compilation of the table module on each node is handled by a Riak TS specific metadata store listener which forwards metadata store events to the Riak TS new type module which translates the DDL into a compiled module, storing the beam in the ddl_ebin directory.
-These modules are also responsible for providing the status of the table-specific compiled module on each node.
+The compilation of the table module on each node is handled by a Riak TS specific metadata store listener which forwards metadata store events to the Riak TS new type module which translates the DDL into a compiled module.
+Compilation results in storing the beam in the ddl_ebin directory.
+The presence of these modules is used in determining the status of the table-specific compiled module on each node.

-While the SQL `CREATE TABLE <table_name> ...` operation could be labeled eventually consistent, like most Riak KV storage operations, this would put the burden of retrying on failure due to a "not yet active" statefor subsequent queries.
+While the SQL `CREATE TABLE <table_name> ...` operation could be labeled eventually consistent, like most Riak KV storage operations, this would put the burden upon the caller to retry on failure due to a "not yet active" state for subsequent queries.
 Such a lack of certainly consistent postcondition, especially for the high frequency of SQL `INSERT INTO <table_name> ...` or PB PUT of records for Riak TS workloads, would lead not only a less desireable user experience, but also a degradation in performance.
 To that end, the table create operation is consistent, not returning until the table is created on all active nodes in the cluster.

 A high-level trace of the activity of table creation is provided to highlight the interaction points between key modules as well as indicate sync and async